Kephass/my-github-journey/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 # .env
-Update the .env file with the toke sent to your email address.
+Update the .env file with the token sent to your email address.

 ## Technologies used